 Help mitigate potential risk by using tools that meet the standard of care for concussion management (ImPACT®) and cognitive impairment screening (CIS).
 Easily incorporate them into your existing risk management program for as little as $250, no specialized equipment required, and earn extra income by taking advantage of reimbursement using relevant billing codes.

 50-75% of nursing home residents fall every year.
 Many of these falls result in serious head injuries such as concussion.
-If a resident falls, it’s your duty of care to provide them with specialized and appropriate care.
+If a resident or patient falls, it’s your duty of care to provide them with specialized and appropriate care.
 Failure to do so could result in legal liability - even if the head injury was not due to your own negligence.

 Mitigate risk by adding FDA-cleared ImPACT, a 20-minute, online concussion assessment tool, to your fall prevention program.